 Both Patrick and I are world-travelers with spontaneity in our hearts, who have returned home to make a life for ourselves where we grew up.
 We love and respect nature and people, and we want to live with other people who feel the same.

-If you have a driver's license, we ***possibly*** have an extra car for you to use.
-We also have several extra bicycles.
+We have several extra bicycles.
 There is world-class hiking on the Bruce Trail, fantastic mountain biking and cycling around the Blue Mountains, and wonderful swimming virtually anywhere.
 The local food and arts community is also vibrant.
 There are several towns within 15-45 minutes away from the land that have many of the attractions you would expect from a small city: art gallery, library, recreation centers and parks, shopping and entertainment (music venues, theater, cinema, farmer’s market, coffee shops, and bars).
 Owen Sound also offers a premier folk festival, 'Summerfolk,' in August, and we can provide you access to it with us.
 Patrick volunteers as a juggling performer and I facilitate a flower garland activity.

 We’ve opened up our home to many travelers over the years, usually through word of mouth or spontaneous meetings on the street.
 We look forward to introducing our children to other adventurous spirits and sharing some life, some work with you.

 Be ready to go with the flow, look at the bright side of life, and independently make yourself happy, that's very important.
 Family life with 3 young children is glorious but also super challenging and it's up to us to rise above their daily fussing.
 Overall, we’re on a happy roll, and have big dreams, so arrive with some drive, patience, and similar dreams of your own!

 Limited internet access